Solving the Scattering Problem for Open Wave-Guide Networks, III: Radiation Conditions and Uniqueness: Introduction

-Notice that $\rho^{\frac12 - \eta} f \in L^2$ means that (at least on average) $f$ decays faster than $r^{\frac{1-d}{2}}$.
-The operators in $\cR_{\pm}(\epsilon)$ are essentially pseudodifferential operators, which we describe below.
-Somewhat mysteriously, they do not depend, in an essential way, on the background wave number, $k^2.$ The Melrose/Vasy theory provides an explanation for this fact.
-In the sequel, the operation
+for some $\eta > 0.$ Notice that $\rho^{\frac12 - \eta} f \in L^2$ means that (at least on average) $f$ decays faster than $r^{\frac{1-d}{2}}$.
+The operators in $\cR^{\ka}_{\pm}(\epsilon)$ are essentially pseudodifferential operators, which are described in Remark~\ref{rmk7.205}.
+Unlike the classical Sommerfeld radiation operators, $\pa_r\mp ik_1,$ they do not depend, in any essential way, on the background wave number, $k_1^2.$ The Melrose/Vasy theory explains why this is not necessary.